Sonic boom heard over Washington is a rare sound with a rich history

 The Concorde, an Anglo-French supersonic jetliner, saw success for a number of years after making its first commercial flights in 1976.
 However, its ear-rattling sonic booms irritated people on the ground and led to restrictions on where the jet could fly.

-In the U.S., the plane flew mainly to New York and Washington.
-With four jet engines and afterburners, the plane could fly at twice the speed of sound and cruised at close to 60,000 feet, far above other airliners.
-It promised to revolutionize long-distance travel by cutting flying time from the U.S. East Coast to Europe from eight hours to three and a half hours.
+In the U.S., the plane flew mainly over the Atlantic to New York and Washington.
+It could fly at twice the speed of sound.
+And it promised to revolutionize long-distance travel by cutting flying time from the U.S. East Coast to Europe from eight hours to three and a half hours.

 The Concorde never caught on widely.
 The plane’s economics were challenging, and its sonic booms led it to be banned on many overland routes.
 Only 20 were built; 14 of which were used for passenger service.